KWB-R/kwb.flusshygiene.app/README.md

 This GitHub repository contains the code of the R package kwb.flusshygiene.app.
-The package provides functions to run a prediction of the bathing water quality of two bathing spots in Berlin, Germany.
+The package provides functions to run a prediction of the bathing water quality at two bathing spots in Berlin, Germany.
 The main function is intended to be run once a day (preferably by automation).
 This function